Integrate APIs & MCP clients | HeyGen

 Microsoft Copilot

-Connect HeyGen to Copilot Studio so enterprise agents can automatically generate training and comms videos across M365.
+Connect HeyGen to Copilot Studio so enterprise agents can auto-generate training and communications videos across M365.

 Mindstamp